-Statement Default value Meaning GENERATE SUBSCHEMA subschema-name OF SCHEMA schema-name - Optional; subschema-name: name of the subschema schema-name: name of the schema Checks whether an SSIA is available for a specific subschema and generates an SSIA with information on realms, record types and sets lists of individual items lists of all names contained in the subschema.
-DELETE SUBSCHEMA subschema-name OF SCHEMA schema-name - Optional; Deletes a previously generated SSIA from the DBDIR.
+Statement Default value Meaning GENERATE SUBSCHEMA subschema-name OF SCHEMA schema-name - Optional; subschema-name: name of the subschema schema-name: name of the schema Checks whether an SSIA is available for a specific subschema and generates an SSIA with information on realms, record types and sets lists of individual items DELETE SUBSCHEMA subschema-name OF SCHEMA schema-name - Optional; Deletes a previously generated SSIA from the DBDIR.
 REGENERATE SUBSCHEMA subschema-name OF SCHEMA schema-name - Optional; Deletes the old SSIA and generates a new SSIA (combines DELETE and GENERATE functions).
 Suitable for correction of a subschema.
-DISPLAY[SUBSCHEMA subschema-name OF SCHEMA schema-name] - Optional; Can only be used in conjunction with the GENERATE or REGENERATE statement.
+DISPLAYE SUBSCHEMA subschema-name OF SCHEMA schema-name] - Optional; Can only be used in conjunction with the GENERATE or REGENERATE statement.
 To print out SSIA, DISPLAY by itself is sufficient.
 END - Mandatory; Terminates entry of statements.